beyond-all-reason/bar-lobby/doc/guides/set_up.md

 ---
+layout: post
-title: Setting up for development
+title: Setting up bar-lobby
-layout: default
-nav_order: 3
+parent: Guides
+permalink: guides/set_up
 ---

 This will eventually be the step-by-step guide in written form, modified from the source video made by Jazcash.